 Health Grand Challenge

 The Health Grand Challenge, established in 2007 as part of the University’s Grand Challenges Program and administered by CHW, is an integrated research and teaching program that seeks solutions to the pressing problems of global health and infectious disease.
-View our most recent call for faculty research proposals, and explore our active projects below.
+Explore our active projects below.

 Ebola Outbreak Case Studies